MaxBranvall/StreamDeckCS/README.md

    ```
 8. Now, we can add functionality whenever a KeyDown event is raised, i.e when a button is pressed.
 9. All events and features supported by the Stream Deck API are available in this wrapper.
+10. Refer to the SamplePlugin as well as my full fledged plugin [WinMixerDeck](https://github.com/MaxBranvall/WinMixerDeck).

 <!-- CONTRIBUTING -->